AndMastro/EpiDetect/README.md

 ### Centrality analysis

 Using the script ```AutoScape.py``` it is possible run centrality analysis on epistatic network obtained with the previous step.
 In the paper it was run on the top-1000 interactions.
+The script ```CentralGenesAnalyzer.py``` preforms analysis and statistics on the central genes.

 ### Enrichment analysis
 After having obtained the central genes, use [Enrichr](https://maayanlab.cloud/Enrichr/) to perform enrichment analysis.

+#### Credits

+Special thanks to [Simone Fiacco](https://www.linkedin.com/in/simone-fiacco-27bb5a25a/) for creating the EpiDetect logo.